merenlab/merenlab.org/_posts/anvio/2018-02-15-anvio-snakemake-workflows.md

 ## config.json

 Once you know which worklfow you want to work with, the config file gives you a great degree of flexibility to modify parameters and order of steps associated with that workflow.
 The config file is a mandatory input of all workflows, even if you are fine with all default parameters.
 You should always take a look at the config file since you should not escape from the complexity of anything that will impact your findings.
-Preparing a config file from scract for a given workflow could be quite a streneous task.
+Preparing a config file from scratch for a given workflow could be quite a streneous task.
 But do not worry, we got you covered:

 ```
 anvi-run-workflow -w WORKFLOW-NAME \
                   --get-default-config OUTPUT-FILE-NAME
 ```

-For a given workflow, the flag `--get-default-config` will give you a config file so you can edit.
+For a given workflow, the flag `--get-default-config` will give you a default config file so you can edit it.
 This file will contain all configurable flags and parameters.
 You can simply keep any parameter that you don't plan to change 'as is', or you can remove those you are not interested in changing from your config file to make your config file shorter and cleaner.

 The config file contains configurations of three types: